Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 your project is built.
 It also allows you to create these sort-of sub-projects, which provide modularity and flexibility within your code.

-If you take a look through the project, you might notice multiple pom.xml files.
+If you take a look through the backend project, you might notice multiple pom.xml files.
 One main pom.xml in the project root, and three more (one in the subdirectories api/, persist/, and /service).
 The way we set up this project is so that each of the subdirectories are modules, and therefore sub-projects of the main backend project.